ndajiya/guide-1/engineering/teams/methodology.md

 * Go library: it should be possible to use the library though the particular version published on `gopkg.in`
 * Scala library: it should be possible to use the library from a Maven/sbt build
-* Web site/application - should be accessible through a known (staging/production) environment URL
+* Website or application: it should be accessible through a known (staging/production) environment URL
 * etc